kfoerderer/gridcontrol-bems/README.md

 # gridcontrol-bems
 The building energy management system (BEMS) that has been devloped for the research project [grid-control](http://projekt-grid-control.de/).

-__Please Note:__
-- We are still updating and fixing bugs at this stage of the project
-- More Information will follow

 One central goal of grid-control is the impementation of the BDEW smart grid traffic light concept that assigns traffic light phases to each network semgent.